 Sandeep Vaheesan is the legal director at the Open Markets Institute.
 He leads their legal research and advocacy, including the amicus program.
 He has written and spoken widely on antimonopoly law and policy and building a fair economy.
 Previously, he worked at the Consumer Financial Protection Bureau and American Antitrust Institute.

 In his scholarship, advocacy work, and popular commentary, he has focused on, among other topics, the latent statutory powers of the Federal Trade Commission (FTC).
-He has described how the FTC can strengthen antitrust rules governing corporations and prohibit a range of unfair competitive practices, such as non-compete clauses for workers.
-In a 2021 executive order, President Biden called for FTC regulatory action to restrict employers’ use of non-competes.
-In April 2024, the FTC enacted a rule banning non-compete clauses for all workers.
+He has laid out how the FTC can strengthen antitrust rules governing corporations and prohibit a range of unfair competitive practices.
+Building on this work, in March 2019, he and his colleagues at the Open Markets Institute spearheaded a petition that called on the FTC to prohibit non-compete clauses.
+In a 2021 executive order, President Biden asked for FTC regulatory action to restrict employers’ use of non-competes.
+The FTC enacted a rule in April 2024 banning non-compete clauses for all workers.

 Selected academic and popular writing